berlinonline/Dat0r/README.md

 *Documents* are the type that actually holds the data.
 They use their *module's* *fields* to define per property behaviour such as validation or comparison and they track state changes over time as a list of (change)events.
-In short you can say *modules* compose *fields* to realize your data-definitions and then use the latter to create *documents*.
+In short you can say *modules* compose *fields* to realize your data-definitions and then use the latter to create *documents* that hold the data.
+Below you will find diagram that shows the how the core-layer's components and how they play together.

 *core-layer visualization:*